fieldtrip/website/tutorial/salzburg.md

     avgpre = ft_timelockanalysis(cfg,datapre);
     avgpst = ft_timelockanalysis(cfg,datapost);

-Now we make a first call to [** reference: ft_sourceanalysis](/\*\* reference/ ft_sourceanalysis) in order to compute the spatial filters on the basis of the entire data and keep them in the output for a later use.
+Now we make a first call to **[ft_sourceanalysis](/reference/ft_sourceanalysis)** in order to compute the spatial filters on the basis of the entire data and keep them in the output for a later use.

     cfg=[];
     cfg.method='lcmv';